On Canonical Sandpile Actions of Embedded Graphs: Preliminaries

 \subsection{Sandpile group}

 Let $D=(V,E)$ be an Eulerian digraph.

 We denote the free Abelian group on $V$ by $\mathbb{Z}^V$.
-We refer to a vector $x\in \mathbb{Z}^V$ as a chip configuration.
-We denote the coordinate of $x$ corresponding to $v\in V$ by $x(v)$.
-We think of $x(v)$ as the number of chips on $v$ (which might also be negative).
+We refer to a vector $\mathbf{x}\in \mathbb{Z}^V$ as a chip configuration.
+We denote the coordinate of $\mathbf{x}$ corresponding to $v\in V$ by $\mathbf{x}(v)$.
+We think of $\mathbf{x}(v)$ as the number of chips on $v$ (which might also be negative).
 We denote by $\mathbb{Z}_0^V$ the subgroup of $\mathbb{Z}^V$ where the sum of the coordinates is 0.

 The sandpile group is defined via the so-called chip-firing moves.
-The firing of a vertex $v$ modifies chip configuration $x$ by decreasing the number of chips on $v$ by the outdegree of $v$, and increasing the number of chips on each neighbor $w$ of $v$ by the multiplicity of the edge $\overrightarrow{vw}$.
-We define two chip configurations $x$ and $y$ to be \emph{linearly equivalent} if there is a sequence of firings that transforms $x$ to $y$.
-We denote $x\sim_D y$.
-If the graph $D$ is clear from the context, we simply write $x \sim y$.
+The \emph{firing} of a vertex $v$ modifies chip configuration $\mathbf{x}$ by decreasing the number of chips on $v$ by the outdegree of $v$, and increasing the number of chips on each $w$ by the number of edges pointing from $v$ to $w$.
+We define two chip configurations $\mathbf{x}$ and $\mathbf{y}$ to be \emph{linearly equivalent} if there is a sequence of firings that transforms $\mathbf{x}$ to $\mathbf{y}$.
+We denote $\mathbf{x}\sim_D \mathbf{y}$.
+If the graph $D$ is clear from the context, we simply write $\mathbf{x} \sim \mathbf{y}$.
 Linear equivalence is indeed an equivalence relation (symmetry is the only nontrivial property, but since $D$ is Eulerian, firing all vertices but $v$ reverses the operation of firing $v$).
 Linear equivalence preserves the sum of the chips.
+Note that the addition or removal of loop edges to $D$ does not modify the notion of linear equivalence, since the effect of a loop edge ``cancels out'' during a firing.

-\begin{defn}[Sandpile group] For an Eulerian digraph $D=(V,E)$, the sandpile group is defined as $S(D)=\mathbb{Z}_0^V/_{\sim_D}$. \end{defn}
+\begin{defn}[Sandpile group] For an Eulerian digraph $D=(V,E)$, the \emph{sandpile group} is defined as $S(D)=\mathbb{Z}_0^V/_{\sim_D}$. \end{defn}

 The following statement is a version of the matrix-tree theorem.

 \begin{fact}\cite{Holroyd08} For an Eulerian digraph $D$, the order of $S(D)$ is equal to the number of arborescences rooted at an arbitrary vertex. \end{fact}